Bucky-Cheng/Agglomerative_Hierarchical_Clustering/README.md

 IDE: PyCharm 2019.2.5(Professional Edition)

-Command Line: python3 AHC.py SCOV2_96_matrix.txt
+Runnig Command Line: python3 AHC.py SCOV2_96_matrix.txt

 The output is the contents and heatmap figures of K=2,3,4,5 clusters.
 Notice, the program will show the contents and heatmap figure of K=2 clusters firstly, and close the figure, the contents and heatmap figures of next K clusters will be showing.